Linked List Manipulation

 If you flip

 curr.next ← prev before saving the original curr.next, you've cut the tail loose.
-The save step is non-negotiable — it's the whole reason there are three pointers.ii.
+The save step is non-negotiable — it's the whole reason there are three pointers.Wrong return value.

 After the loop ends,